Muhammedfasil/avtrix-test-muhammedfasil/README.md

                     }

-    5. To implement pagination simply add "?page=<page_number>" in the end of url ( add the "page" parameter a querystring )
+    5. To use pagination simply add "?page=<page_number>" in the end of url ( add the "page" parameter a querystring )

         example :